JohnLCaron/rlauxe/docs/SamplePopulations.md

 We expect to see (n-1)/n cards without the contest, and 1/n with the contest, so we cant tolerate setting assort = 0 when mvr doesnt have the contest, since that will happen a lot.

-It seems that using population.hasCardStyle would solve this problem?
+It seems that using population.exactContests might help this problem?

 ## What about Ncast and Nphantom?

 When hasStyles = true, we can count the cards and see how many each contest has.
 Use that as Ncast, then add phantoms as needed.

-When hasStyles = false, where so we getr Ncast?
-Perhaps we have to assume that both Nc and Ncast are given by the EA?
+When hasStyles = false, where so we get Ncast?
+If the populations all have vote totals that include undervotes, we can get Ncast from them.
+Otherwise we have to assume that both Nc and Ncast are given by the EA.

-Or do we only need phantoms when hasStyle = true ??
-Can we assume that Npop > Nc,and so we dont need phantoms??

-## So many questions

-Without changing the CardManifest, could you claim hasStyles = false, in order to get a 0.5 score?
-Could you use that for an attack?